surajitbasak109/rock-paper-scissors-php/README.md

 # How to play the game

-There two versions of game: Game with GUI(Graphical User Interface) and CLI(Command line interface).
+There are two versions of game: Game with GUI(Graphical User Interface) and CLI(Command line interface).

 To play using GUI, just run following command in your terminal: